-The fishing mortality rate (F) for North Sea and West of Scotland saithe has also undergone large fluctuations, but has declined markedly since the mid-1980s (F in 2016 was less than about one-third of that in 1986).
+The fishing mortality rate (F) for saithe in the North Sea and West of Scotland areas has generally declined over the last 30 years after increasing during the gadoid outburst.
+(F in 2017 was well below half of that in 1986).